-To view your recovery time, from the watch face, swipe up or press the lower right button until you see the training and recovery display.
-Tap to toggle between training and recovery.
+To view your recovery time, swipe until you see the recovery display.

 Because recovery time is an estimation only, the accumulated hours count down steadily regardless of your fitness level or other individual factors.
 If you are very fit, you may recover faster than estimated.
 On the other hand, if you have the flu, for example, your recovery may be slower than estimated.